vain/awesome-vain/README.md

 	awful.tag.setncol(2, tags[1][7])

 ### gimp
+*Please note: Since Gimp 2.8, this layout is deprecated and no longer maintained.
+It may still work but I don't use it anymore.
+Gimp 2.8 has a "single window mode" which does all I need.*

 Gimp is something very special.
 A lot of people don't use Gimp because it has "so many windows".
 Using an own layout for Awesome, you can solve this "problem".
 (I don't consider it a problem, actually.)